-We have audited the financial statements of Matrix Trust Multi-Manager Stable Value Fund, one of the funds of Matrix Trust Company Short Term and Stable Value Collective Investment Funds for Employee Benefit Plans (the "Fund"), which comprise the statement of financial condition, including the schedule of investments, as of May 31, 2023, and the related statements of operations, changes in participants' interest, and the financial highlights for the period from June 30, 2022 (commencement of operations) through May 31, 2023, and the related notes to the financial statements (collectively referred to as the "financial statements").
+We have audited the financial statements of Matrix Trust Multi-Manager Stable Value Fund, one of the funds of Matrix Trust Company Short Term and Stable Value Collective Investment Funds for Employee Benefit Plans (the "Fund"), which comprise the statement of financial condition, including the schedule of investments, as of May 31, 2024, and the related statements of operations, changes in participants' interest, and the financial highlights for the year ended, and the related notes to the financial statements (collectively referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund as of May 31, 2023, and the results of its operations, changes in its participants' interest, and financial highlights for the period from June 30, 2022 (commencement of operations) through May 31, 2023 in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund as of May 31, 2024, and the results of its operations, changes in its participants' interest, and financial highlights for the year then ended in accordance with accounting principles generally accepted in the United States of America.